 Solid Spruce is used in the top piece, which is the same tonewood used in the top of the Taylor 114ce acoustic (a far more expensive guitar).
 And while we'd still classify the FG800 as a beginner acoustic, it's on the upper-tier of that group and certainly doesn't feel like you're playing something cheap.
 Anytime you have a solid top, holding the guitar in your hands will feel inherently more sturdy.

-Here's how we scored the FG800 in our weighted system:
+Here's how we scored things in our Yamaha FG800 review:

 Point Value (%)

 5. Features Overall

 The FG800 projects brighter than what we typically see out of the dreadnought body shape, which is even more odd with the added solid wood top.
 It highlights your picking hand dynamics and will pronounce a lot of scraping, both from your pick and your fingers.
 This makes it a better fit for fingerpicking and lead or melody-focused acoustic styles.